DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 gantt.init("gantt_here");
 gantt.load("/api/data");/*!*/
 ~~~

-Note that [xml_date](api/gantt_xml_date_config.md) config specifies the [format of dates](http://api.rubyonrails.org/v5.1/classes/DateTime.html#method-i-to_formatted_s) (<b>start_date</b> of Task) that comes from the server.
+Note that [xml_date](api/gantt_xml_date_config.md) config specifies the [format of dates](http://api.rubyonrails.org/v5.1/classes/DateTime.html#method-i-to_formatted_s)
+(<b>start_date</b> of Task) that comes from the server.

-If you run the server now and open *http://localhost:3000/* in your browser, you should be able to see gantt chart populated with tasks and links from the database.
+If you run the server now and open *http://localhost:3000/* in your browser, you should be able to see a gantt chart populated with tasks and links from the database.
 No changes would be posted back to the database, however.
 We're going to fix it in the next step.

 Step 4.
-Saving changes
+Saving Changes
 --------------------

 dhtmlxGantt can transmit all changes made by the user to the RESTful API on a backend, where everything can be saved to the database.
 You can check the protocol details [here](desktop/server_side.md#technique).

-That's the way we're going to implement data saving now.
+That's the way we're going to implement data saving now:

-Firstly, we want enable posting changes on the client:
+Firstly, we will enable posting changes on the client:

 {{snippet app/views/gantt/index.html.erb}}
 ~~~js
 gantt.config.xml_date = "%Y-%m-%d %H:%i:%s";